hedi345/Sx-Bot/README.md

 # Sx Live

-Sx Live is a live stream announcing bot that automatically sends notifications to your Discord server when you or your favorite streamers go live on Kick, Twitch, or YouTube!
+Sx Live is a live stream announcing bot that automatically sends notifications to your Discord server when you or your favorite streamers go live on Kick.com, Twitch, or YouTube!

 **Website:** https://sxlivebot.com <br>
 **Invite:** https://sxlivebot.com/invite <br>